zalyoung/gitlab-handbook/content/handbook/support/workflows/working-on-tickets.md

    0 12 * * * find ~/Downloads -type d -name "zd-*" -mtime +30 -exec rm -rf {} +
    ```

-Alternatively, consider setting a weekly calendar reminder to clean up your `~/Downloads` folder.

 ## First response and ongoing communication

 When starting work on a ticket, prioritize these steps to effectively address